PrefectHQ/prefect/docs/guide/examples/imperative_docker.md

 # Imperative API: Docker Pipeline

 This Prefect Flow creates a Container based on the latest prefect image, and executes an empty Flow inside that container.
+Make sure to pull `prefecthq/prefect` prior to running this Flow.

 ```python
 from prefect import Flow